Seddryck/NBi/_documentation/scalar-native-transformation.md

 * ```file-to-creation-dateTime-utc```: Gets the creation time, in coordinated universal time (UTC), of the file.
 * ```file-to-update-dateTime```: Gets the time that the current file was last written to.
 * ```file-to-update-dateTime-utc```: Gets the time, in coordinated universal time (UTC), that the current file was last written to.

+## Parameters

+Some native transformations except parameters to operate.
+You must replace the information beween parenthesis with a string matching your expectation.

+### Parameter's type

+* timeZone: represents a valid TimeZone.
+User must specify the identification of a time zone (Romance Standard Time ...) or the name of one of the city listed in the display of a TimeZone (Brussels, Paris ...).
+* timeSpan represents a duration expressed in days, hours, minutes, seconds.
+The format is ```d.HH:mm:ss``` where the count of day is facultative (```HH:mm:ss```)
+* dateTime represents a date and its time.
+The format is ```yyyy-MM-dd HH:mm:ss```
+* integer: represents a numeric value
+* character: represents a unique character

+### Parameter's value

+The easiest way to specify the parameter's value is to use the literal value and specify it directly such as in ```dateTime-to-subtract(00:15:00)```.
+Note that this value is not surrounded by quotes or double-quotes.

+It's also possible to define the parameteres value with a variable (global or instance).
+To achieve this, you'll need to use the variable's name prefixed by the ```@``` symbol such as in ```numeric-to-add(@incr)```.

+Finally, when the native transformation is applied in a contextual zone (usually in a result-set).
+You can also define it with a colmn's name or column's ordinal.
+The value will correspond to the value of this column for the current row evaluated: ```numeric-to-add([incr], #1)```.